-It is Woolworths' policy to avoid the use of unsustainable and untraceable palm oil.
-Our intention is to only use certified sustainable palm oil in our products.
-We will continue to declare the type of palm oil used in our products in the ingredients panel of our packaging.
+It is Woolworths policy to avoid the use of unsustainable and untraceable palm oil.
+Woolworths has set a target is to only source certified sustainable palm oil (CSPO) in our products by 2020.
+We always declare the type of palm oil used in our products in the ingredients panel of our packaging.